EcoRangersX/EcoBuddy/README.md

 **AI-Assistant** is aiming to help users get the immediate feedback and personalized learning experience they need to improve their knowledge of ecology and the environment.

+Note: The frontend structure is outdated and needs to be updated
 ## Project structure

 ### Frontend